 Pharmacies can often arrange to deliver repeat prescriptions if you run out while you remain at home.
 Other people can collect a prescription on your behalf.

 If you need it, you can call the National Assistance Helpline on 0800 111 4000, or contact via textphone on 0800 111 4114.

 This helpline is for people staying at home to stop the spread of coronavirus who need extra help.
 It is open Monday to Friday, from 9.00am to 5.00pm.
 Please remember this helpline is dedicated to helping those who cannot leave their home and who cannot get the help they need otherwise.
 Where we can, most of us should speak to family, friends and neighbours to help us deal with a period of self-isolation.

-From 12 October 2020, a grant of £500 is available to some individuals who are required to self isolate.
-This is available in a range of circumstances and you can find more details on whether you are eligible to receive this grant here.
+From 12 October 2020, a grant of £500 is available to some individuals who are required to self isolate, either as they are a positive test or are a close contact to someone who has tested positive.
+You can find more details on whether you are eligible to receive this grant here.

 This grant is intended to support people who would otherwise struggle to be able afford to comply with the requirement to self-isolate.